Anorth1997/FinancialOnlineBudgetingSystem/deliverables/artifacts/schema.md

 # SQL Database Schema
-* Attrbutes that have an asterisk (*) in front of their name, are keys
+* Attributes that have an asterisk (*) in front of their name, are keys
 * Foreign key constraints are listed in the bottom of this document

 **Company table**